 The functions of the party and the state were similar, but the party had the whip hand.
 The Soviet Union’s most powerful governing bodies were the politburo and the central committee secretariat, both party organizations, and its leader was the general secretary of the communist party.

-Western governments are served by an “impersonal, rule-implementing, and specialized” civil services, but in the Soviet Union, the dominance of the party prevented the development of such an apparatus.
-Stalin’s Great Terror ensured the obedience of his subordinates, but for every subsequent leader, policy implementation required give and take.
+Western governments are served by “impersonal, rule-implementing, and specialized” civil services, but in the Soviet Union, the dominance of the party prevented the development of such an apparatus.
+Stalin had used the Great Terror to ensure the obedience of his subordinates, but for every subsequent leader, policy implementation required give and take.

 The failure to develop a neutral civil service weakened the power of the center in three ways.
 First, the size and complexity of the Soviet Union made it necessary for the national leaders to delegate power to regional secretaries of the communist party.
 Each secretary had control over major appointments in his region.
 He was also the intermediary through which local enterprises dealt with the higher levels of government.
 These functions allowed him to assemble a patronage network that enhanced his own power.
-The national leaders were reluctant to let power slip away but were unable to prevent it.
+The national leaders were reluctant to yield power to their subordinates but could not do otherwise.
 Moreover, the national leaders understood that allowing their subordinates some leeway facilitated the subordinates’ absorption into the leaders’ own patronage networks, and these networks were essential to their advancement.
 Suraska refers to these patronage networks as the “privatization of the state.”

 Second, the KGB and the military formed elites of their own, and members of these elites also formed personal networks.
 Andropov could not have become general secretary without the support of his network.
 When Gorbachev succeeded Andropov, his advisors and officials were initially drawn from the same network.